MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster-powershell.md

 Now that you are done, there are still some important tasks you need to complete:

-- Setup a cluster witness.
+- Set up a cluster witness if you're using a two-node or larger cluster.
 See [Set up a cluster witness](../manage/witness.md).
 - Create your volumes.
 See [Create volumes](../manage/create-volumes.md).
-- For stretched clusters, create volumes and setup replication using Storage Replica.
+- For stretched clusters, create volumes and set up replication using Storage Replica.
 See [Create volumes and set up replication for stretched clusters](../manage/create-stretched-volumes.md).

 ## Next steps